 As you are all aware, whenever a lesson is marked as complete in TutorCruncher the user doing so is prompted to write a client report.
 These reports are usually sent out with the corresponding invoices, but now you are able to have these reports go out at the moment they are written.

-Using the new Email Definition called ‘A Report was created for an Appointment’, you can of course customize the content of this email.
-This might also be a good opportunity to revisit the customization of your reports to go out to clients attached to the email and also to encourage your clients to give feedback about the lesson by asking them to get in touch with you.
+Using the new Email Definition called ‘A Report was created for an Appointment’, you can of course customise the content of this email.
+This might also be a good opportunity to revisit the customisation of your reports to go out to clients attached to the email and also to encourage your clients to give feedback about the lesson by asking them to get in touch with you.
 Please note that by default this email style is set to not send, so you will need to go into your Communications > Email Definitions and make sure the checkbox for ‘Emails Sending’ is ticked for pressing ‘Submit’.

 Add tutors and students to jobs/lessons